On Path diagrams and Stirling permutations

+The correspondence between ordinary permutations and binary trees has been useful in uncovering the internal structure of permutations, and giving alternative combinatorial models to quantities that relate to the local types of permutations, like the Eulerian numbers that count the number of permutations with a certain number of descents.
+Likewise, the correspondence between $2$-Stirling permutations and plane-oriented recursive trees proved useful in studying the distribution of descents in Stirling permutations~\cite{Jan2008}.
+In the next section, we establish the correspondence for the general case of $k$-Stirling permutations and $(k+1)$-ary increasing trees.

-\subsection{Families of Increasing trees}
+\subsection{Families of increasing trees}

+We introduce a general family of increasing trees based on earlier considerations of Bergeron et al.~\cite{BerFlaSal1992} and Panholzer and Prodinger~\cite{PanPro2005+}, of which $(k+1)$-ary increasing trees and plane-oriented recursive trees are special cases.
+These tree families and their combinatorial description are quite well known; we collect some relevant results of~\cite{BerFlaSal1992,PanPro2005+,JanKuPa2008} for the reader's convenience.

-Increasing trees are labeled trees, where the nodes of a tree of size $n$ are labeled by distinct integers of the set $\{1, \dots, n\}$ in such a way that each sequence of labels along any branch starting at the root is increasing.
-As the underlying (unlabeled) tree model ones uses the so-called simply generated trees~\cite{MeiMoo1978} but, additionally, the trees are equipped with increasing labellings.
-Thus, we are considering simple families of increasing trees, which are introduced in~\cite{BerFlaSal1992}.
+Informally, an increasing tree of size $n$ is a rooted ordered tree with $n$ nodes, where the nodes are labeled by distinct integers of the set $\{1, \dots, n\}$ such that each sequence of labels along any path starting at the root is increasing.
+These are the simple families of increasing trees introduced in~\cite{BerFlaSal1992}; the underlying unlabeled tree model is the so-called simply generated tree~\cite{MeiMoo1978}.